influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

         something to identify the source of the data like host, location, station, etc.
       - **Fields**: Key value pairs with values that change over time.
         For example: temperature, pressure, stock price, etc.
+      - **Timestamp**: Timestamp associated with the data.
+        When stored on disk and queried, all data is ordered by time.

 _For detailed information and examples of the InfluxDB data model, see [Data elements](/influxdb/v2.4/reference/key-concepts/data-elements/)._